Throwing yoghurt at the prime minister

 I returned back to the protest site today.
 Four days later there are still at least 1500 people banging the barricades and drumming on biscuit tins at their leaders.
-They all rythmically waved red pieces of paper at the parliament in a gesture resembling the sending-off of a bad sport in a footbal match.
-It makes me so happy.
+They all rhythmically wave red pieces of paper at the parliament in a gesture resembling the sending-off of a bad sportsperson in a football match.

-The situation here is still evolving though, and with a bright sunny day afoot, and the unsatisfactory results in the parliament yesterday which have denied the Icelanders the opportunity to vote for a new government - Things should get interesting again in town.
+With a bright sunny day afoot, and the unsatisfactory results in the parliament yesterday which have denied the Icelanders the opportunity to vote for a new government - things should get interesting again in town.

 The following photos are from the last few days of the protest, mostly the 4th of April.
-I'll be heading back down today as I'm sure people will be fired up and ready to spend their Saturday out in the sun yelling and throwing dessert.
+I'll be heading back down today as I'm sure people will be fired up and ready to spend their Saturday out in the sun yelling and throwing breakfast in the square.